The Princess and the Pea – Why I Sometimes Need Luxury Travel

 We will take a room with a view if it is quiet but generally will not pay extra for a premium view.
 Especially if the hotel has a lounge, restaurant or bar that will get you the premium view.
 And sometimes you may even get a surprise when you look out the window!

 All of the upgrades we recently experienced came with a much better view, even if we did occasionally still have to ask for a room a bit further from the elevator.

 Space To Spread Out

 Sometimes size matters!
-We normally are looking for a mid-size room – after all, we do need to store all the luggage and stuff we seem to travel with.
-But sometimes we are looking for just a little more room when we travel.
+We normally we wanted a mid-size room.
+After all, we did need to store all the luggage and stuff we seemed to travel with.
+But sometimes we looked for just a little more room when we travel.

-If we are staying in one place for some time, it is really nice to be able to have the space to spend time in your room and not have stuff cluttered everywhere.
-If we are taking a break and just want to chill out, it means more time at the hotel and it is nice to have more room in your hotel.
-If you get sick while travelling, your room is your refuge and you want a little space.
+If we stayed in one place for some time, it was really nice to to have the space to spend time in our room.
+And not have stuff cluttered everywhere.
+When we took a break and just chilled out, it meant more time at the hotel.
+And it was nice to have more room in our hotel.
+If we got sick while travelling, our room was our refuge and we wanted a little space.

 All of our upgraded rooms got us more space.
-But in a few cases, we really got spoiled with a true luxury travel experience.
+But in a few cases, we really were spoiled with a true luxury travel experience.

 We were upgraded to a two level suite in Bali.
 This put the master bedroom up on the second level with its own bathroom and left living space and a second bathroom on the main level.
 This space was so big, our son Nick wanted to enjoy our luxury travel and spent a few days with us when we were travelling together in Bali.

 We were also upgraded in the Holiday Inn Ao Nang Beach in Krabi.
 Not only did we get a very large room with a separate living area, but we also got our own private pool on the deck.
 That was indeed luxury travel.

 A Touch of Pampering